Cluster formation for weakly interacting kinetic Langevin dynamics: Analysis of the kinetic McKean-Vlasov PDE

 to obtain

-where we solved the integral by writing the integrand as $F(v)h_n(v)h_0(v)$ and using the orthonormality condition (\ref{eq: orthonormality}), and substituted $v=\frac{1}{\sqrt{\beta}}h_1(v)$.
+where we solved the integral by writing the integrand as $F(v)h_n(v)h_0(v)$ and using the orthonormality condition (\ref{eq: orthonormality}).
+We also replaced $v$ in the prefactor of the integral by $\frac{1}{\sqrt{\beta}}h_1(v)$.
 After multiplying both sides by $h_{m}(v)$ and integrating with respect to $v$, we have, again due to (\ref{eq: orthonormality}),

-The integral evaluates to (see Sec. \ref{sup:sec:linear_stability3} in the Appendix)
+The integral evaluates to (see Sec. \ref{sup:sec:linear_stability3} in the appendix)

 Finally, we arrive at

 In matrix form, this becomes

 with $\bm{c}(t,k):=\big(c_0(t,k),\ c_1(t,k),\ c_2(t,k),...\big)^T$ and